How BackBox Validates Vulnerability Data That’s Relevant to You

 Application Security Testing Concept with Digital Magnifying Glass Scanning Applications to Detect Vulnerabilities - AST - Process of Making Apps Resistant to Security Threats - 3D Conceptual Illustration

-We are often asked how we identify vulnerabilities or CVEs that are relevant to our customers’ networks.This blog walks you through the checks and balances we have implemented to provide timely, vendor-agnostic vulnerability information relevant to your environment.
+We are often asked how we identify vulnerabilities or CVEs that are relevant to our customers’ networks.
+This blog explains the checks and balances we have implemented to provide timely, vendor-agnostic vulnerability information relevant to your environment.

 The industry has three primary trusted sources for CVE information, including:

-We also continually monitor for updates released by these sources and reflect those in the BackBox platform.
-Algorithms that evaluate, analyze, and combine structured and semi-structured data sources take a little time to do their work.
-However, you can expect changes released via RSS feeds to happen continuously, and other updates are reflected within hours or days, once they become publicly available.
+We also continuously monitor updates released from these sources and incorporate them into the BackBox platform.
+Algorithms that evaluate, analyze, and combine structured and semi-structured data sources take some time to do their work.
+However, you can expect changes released to be reflected within hours in the BackBox platform once they become publicly available.

 Imagine having to do the initial compilation and ongoing maintenance work manually.
-It can be very time consuming and resource intensive, especially when you are supporting many devices and device types.
+It can be very time consuming and resource intensive, especially when you are supporting multiple devices and device types.
 It’s like trying to use the internet in the early days before Google.
 Any time you wanted the latest information on a topic, you would have to remember where you got that information, go back to the website, and see if there were any valuable updates.

 An additional measure we take to ensure the validity of the data for your network environment is that we map it to your device inventory.